 I've put off writing about reducing plastic consumption and kids because it's so complicated.
 Mostly because I've found in my grown up/no kids life that it takes quite a bit of planning and organization to reduce my plastic use.
 I travel a lot to markets and on my occasional overnights I find I do great the first day but the next day is a challenge.
 I'm tired, hungry, don't know the area and that's when I consume more products packed in plastic.

-When Carly was young, I lived year round on a remote Maine island.
+When my daughter Carly was young, I lived year round on a remote Maine island.
 We were homesteaders, growing our own food and I worked from home.
 I didn't have to organize backpacks, lunch boxes, snacks and extra clothes- not to mention homework, books and a few toys for the car.
 And that's not even taking into account winter- with boots, hats, etc. Our life's are filled with busy and "hurry-up" which is why plastic is so popular- it's convenience.
 But because we have kids and grandkids and we want them to have a lovely future we each need to make small steps towards living a plastic free life.

 The first thing you have to do is pick an area to focus on and the lunch box is a great place to start.
 One of my favorite places to shop for reusable containers is Reuseit.
 Especially if you are on a budget, you need to start small and keep adding because you want to buy high quality items that will last.
 It's counterproductive to buy flimsy containers that won't last- it's a waste of money and makes trash.